travelgateX/go-cache/README.md

 - Gets on expired keys
     - default cause an update but are non-blocking, the old value is returned
     - with ForceLatestValue option, the first routine will block , meanwhile other routines will get old value
+    - When an error occurs during fetch, if the key is expired return the old value, otherwise it return nil value
 - Gets on missing keys are blocked until the OnFetch finishes
 - Ensures that only one OnFetch func is executed per key at the same time
 - Empty items are cached (nil values returned by a FetchFunc)